Roofing dumpster rental in Ann Arbor

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
-For these jobs, we route a reinforced 30-yard container equipped with a heavier floor plate and ribbed sides: we cap the fill volume below the rim to ensure axle weight stays legal.
-We transport the unit via lowboy to ensure site stability.
-We also provide a general construction debris service for your mixed-material loads.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: these materials punish a standard bin.
+For these jobs, we route a reinforced 30-yard container equipped with a heavier floor plate; we also utilize a lowboy trailer to maintain legal axle weight.
+Our team caps the fill volume well below the visual rim to ensure stability.
+Please view our general construction debris service if you need to level out mixed-load waste.

 Same-day Pickup for Fast Roof Project Turnover